faiyazabdullah/TranslationTangles/README.md

 <p><strong>Legend:</strong> ↑ Higher is better, ↓ Lower is better</p>

-## 📚 Performance Evaluation Datasets
+## 📚 Translation Performance Evaluation Datasets

 We use a combination of general-purpose and domain-specific multilingual benchmark datasets to evaluate translation quality across diverse linguistic and contextual settings: